CM4all/pond/doc/index.rst

   square brackets to disambiguate the port separator.
 Local sockets start with a slash :file:`/`, and abstract sockets start with the symbol ``@``.
+- ``v6only``: if set to :samp:`yes`, then an IPv6 listener disable
+  IPv4 support.
+This is required to avoid the port conflict when you need an IPv4 listener with a different configuration (e.g. an IPv4 multicast group).
 - ``multicast_group``: join this multicast group, which allows receiving multicast commands.
 Value is a multicast IPv4/IPv6 address.
 IPv6 addresses may contain a scope identifier after a